JCadorin/EcommerceWebsite/README.md

-# EcommerceWebsite
+# Ecommerce Website

-This is a project made for my course conclusion in python module for Tokio School.
+ Project made for my course conclusion in python module for Tokio School.
 It is a fictional informatic store built with Python and HTML/CSS using packages as SQL and Flask.

 # [MAIN POINTS] #